-Fully Transitioned and Running – Now well into 2019, I’m busier than ever and have seen opportunities for great cross-pollination across the many new circuits that have opened by serving on several boards and further expanding from the already wide bandwidth Vanderbilt University afforded.
+– Now well into 2020, I’m busier than ever and have seen opportunities for great cross-pollination across the many new circuits that have opened by serving on several boards and further expanding from the already wide bandwidth over 30 years at Vanderbilt University afforded.

 Joining and becoming a board member of The Chestnut Group, a regionally organized group of “plein air” painters, opened so many new relationships that painting again in oils is a major source of inspiration.
 Channeling that energy has included workshops by nationally recognized artists and the sale of artwork from my site hosted by Saatchi Galleries.
-Following a successful show at Andrew Jackson’s Hermitage and co-chairing The Chestnut Group’s 2018 art exhibit with Warner Parks, I am now co-chairing the 2019 show and sale jointly planned with Centennial Park.
+Following a one-person exhibit at Nashville’s Centennial Club, I enjoyed co-chairing The Chestnut Group’s 2018 art exhibit with Warner Parks and the group’s first ever, art show and sale with Centennial Park.

 Both my landscape consulting and art are now consolidated on a single site at www.judson.site.
 I’m primarily selling paintings and photographs featured on my site directly to the local market on my gmail account, but also directly thru Saatchi.
-I will be instructing a week long class in watercolors at the Monteagle SS Assembly in June of this year for the second summer in a row.
+I will be instructing a week long class in watercolors at the Monteagle SS Assembly in June of this year for the third summer in a row.

 Consulting LLC launched in 2015 – After 30 years of overseeing the planning/design, construction and operations of the facilities and grounds at Vanderbilt University, under three very different leadership styles, I formed my LLC in the fall of 2015 to explore new directions.